bhk/build/example.md

 list of targets to be built.
 To define one, define a variable named `make_NAME`, setting its value to the list of targets to be built.

-This next Makefile defines alias goals for "default" and "deploy":a
+This next Makefile defines alias goals for "default" and "deploy":

 ```console
 $ cp Makefile2 Makefile